 It’s time to book!
 If Instant Book is an option, go for it.
 (Instant Book means that the host doesn't go through the step of approving guests - if the dates are available, you can book immediately.)
 If not, introduce yourself to the host.
 Tell them who you are traveling with, the purpose of the trip, and briefly why you like the apartment.
 Make sure you have a profile picture linked to your account, and verify your profile.
 Remember that the person on the other end is renting their property to a stranger, so be sure to put your best face forward in your profile page and consider what you would want to know about a person you were considering letting into your home or rental property.

-If you're curious about this particular featured apartment we stayed in, here's the Airbnb listing.
 If this post made you feel more confident about giving Airbnb a whirl, you can sign up with this link - it gives you a $25 credit, and me credit as well for the referral at no cost to you.
 Let's travel!

 [I am a huge fan of Airbnb and want to share my method for finding a perfect place to stay short-term.
 This post is not sponsored in any way - just me dishing my own opinions, as usual.]